Florida Gators football: LSU

 Florida and LSU first met on the football field in 1937, and have been annual opponents since 1971.
 Since 1992, LSU has been Florida's permanent inter-divisional rival from the SEC Western Division.
 The winner of the Florida–LSU game went on to win the Bowl Championship Series (BCS) national championship game in the 2006, 2007, 2008, and 2019 seasons.
 This rivalry has been known recently for close games, with both teams highly ranked.
-Florida leads the all-time series 33–32–3 through the 2021 season.
+Florida leads the all-time series 34–31–3 through the 2024 season.
+Three LSU wins were vacated in 2023.